camilolc/ReminderApp/README.md

-App made on react, using custom hooks for letting you add, delete and check mark all the tasks you want to include.
+App made on react, using concepts of custom hooks and local storage for letting you add, delete and check mark all the tasks you want to include.